mkazantsev/bindupd/README.md

 ## Usage

-First user with name 'admin' and password 'password' is initially created with all the database tables and records in them.
+First user with name `admin` and password `password` is initially created with all the database tables and records in them.

 Any user that can access `index.php` and `register.php` can register himself in the BindUpd system.
 Newly created account will be initially disabled.
 Any user with admin privileges can enable user's account using 'Users' section.